chensxb97/object_detection_chatbot/README.md

 ### Speed

 The chatbot currently takes between 40 to 50 seconds to generate the response.
-This is because the process mainly involves embedding 8-10 images from the local PC to the output response card.
+The bulk of the time involves embedding 8-10 images from the local PC to the output response card.

-The speed of the response depends on the number of pixels required to be embedded on the response card.
+By observation, the speed of the response depends on the number of pixels required to be embedded on the response card.
 Thus, there is a need to balance between providing a fast response and having sufficient visualisations to gain understandable insights on the impact caused by Covid-19.

 ### Direct integration of detection algorithms

-Integrating the detection algorithms is a difficult task for the following reasons.
+A direct integration of detection algorithms with the chatbot is a difficult task for the following reasons.

 #### 1. Slower response time

-In addition to responding to the card requests, direct integration will result in a longer time needed to pre-process raw images, and generate the detections and supporting diagrams.
+In addition to responding to the card requests, direct integration will result in a slower response as extra time is needed to generate the detections and supporting diagrams.

 #### 2. A robust architecture is needed to support multiple detection algorithms